 Walking

 On the first of October 2019, I started walking west from my hometown Augsburg in Germany.
-I traveled 6.820 kilometers through 14 countries, then the Coronavirus outbreak forced me to pause my walk.
+I traveled 4,240 miles through 14 countries, then the Coronavirus outbreak forced me to pause my walk.

 Route

-I'm using apps that are tracking my GPS coordinates every couple of minutes.
-This data is then converted to create a detailed map of where I've walked.
-Check out the complete map, or browse the following sections.
+I’m using apps that track my GPS coordinates every few minutes.
+This data is then used to create a detailed map of where I’ve walked.
+Check out the complete map, or browse the sections below.
 I also update my route regularly on Polarsteps.

 View Route

-I reached my initial goal, the westernmost point of mainland Europe, after 89 days.
-Making it this far fueled my ambition to keep walking.
-Next destination: Africa via Gibraltar.
+I reached my initial goal, the westernmost point of mainland Europe, after nearly 3 months of walking.
+Making it this far fueled my ambition to continue the journey.
+Next up: Crossing into Africa via Gibraltar.

 View Route

-My plan to reach the westernmost point of mainland Africa in Dakar, Senegal was interrupted just before Nouakchott in Mauritania due to the Coronavirus outbreak.
-I'm now waiting for the pandemic to settle down to continue my walk from where I was stopped.
+My plan to reach the westernmost point of mainland Africa in Dakar, Senegal, was interrupted just before Nouakchott, Mauritania, due to the Coronavirus outbreak.
+While my walk is currently on pause, I’m now exploring by road instead.

-I went through 5 pairs of shoes, walking an avarage of 1.370 km per pair.
+I went through 5 pairs of shoes, walking an avarage of 850 miles per pair.

-I walked an average of 43 km on a walking day (or 39 km per day overall).
-On my best day, I did 69 km.
+I walked an average of 27 miles on a walking day (or 24 miles per day overall).
+On my best day, I walked 43 miles.

-In total, I accumulated 43 km in altitude.
-That's 5 times the height of Mount Everest.
-The highest place I've been to was in Array with 2.428 meters above sea level.
+In total, I accumulated 27 miles in altitude, which is 4.8 times the height of Mount Everest.
+The highest place I reached was in Andorra, at 7,966 feet above sea level.